When Someone Dies

 We want to emphasize that if death is expected and hospice is already on board, it is important, if at all possible, to create a funeral plan before your loved-one is actively dying and your focus is quite naturally on being by their side.
-Make an appointment with our natural funeral staff to discuss your wishes, explore options, and arrive at a care plan that is meaningful for your family.
+Make an appointment with our holistic funeral staff to discuss your wishes, explore options, and arrive at a care plan that is meaningful for you and your family.

 When Death Occurs